Does your baby grunt especially loudly during bowel movements? Do they sometimes cry when trying to pass stool?

 2. Acid Reflux

-Sometimes when babies suffer from Gastro Esophageal Reflux (GER) they can also grunt.
-GER is caused when your baby’s lower esophageal sphincter is underdeveloped and allows milk and stomach acid to leak back into your baby’s throat (source).
+Sometimes babies will also grunt when they suffer from gastroesophageal reflux (GER).
+GER is caused when your baby’s lower esophageal sphincter is underdeveloped and allows milk and stomach acid to leak back into your baby’s throat (4).

 Luckily, acid reflux is easy to diagnose and treat.
-Your doctor might simply tell you to adjust your baby’s position during and after feedings, or, if you’re nursing, to avoid foods that could make the acid reflux worse.
-These may include spicy foods and carbonated beverages (source).
+Your doctor might tell you to adjust your baby’s position during and after feedings or, if you’re nursing, to avoid foods that could worsen the acid reflux.
+These may include spicy foods and carbonated beverages (5).

-In more severe cases they can also prescribe antacids and special formulas to help your little one.
+In more severe cases, your doctor can also prescribe antacids or special formulas to help your little one.

-In most cases, acid reflux in infants resolves on its own, but in some extreme cases, surgery may be performed to prevent the stomach acid from moving up.
+In most cases, acid reflux in infants resolves on its own, but in some extreme cases, surgery may be required to prevent the stomach acid from moving up.

 3. Respiratory Distress

 Is your baby seemingly grunting with every breath they take?
-If so, this could be a sign of a serious respiratory issue (source).
+This could be a sign of a serious respiratory issue (6).
 Grunting with every breath could be a sign of pneumonia, asthma, meningitis, or even heart problems.

 If the grunting is accompanied by any of the following symptoms, it’s important to contact your doctor: